froelofs/froelofs.github.io/README.md

 This is my personal website.
-It is based on the [resume](https://startbootstrap.com/template-overviews/resume/) template created by [Start Bootstrap](http://startbootstrap.com/).
+It is based on the [resume](https://startbootstrap.com/template-overviews/resume/) template provided by [Start Bootstrap](http://startbootstrap.com/).

 Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).